Kuerbiskernbrotzz/AXEL/README.md

 # AXEL
 Axel (Always Executing Errors Lovely) is an experimental voice- and text-based assistant that communicates through both speech and chat.
 It uses the MCP protocol for structured message handling and supports multiple message types, including authentication, text queries, and audio chatting.
+Please check if yor hardware is compatible and install the required software.
+In the future a Youtube Tutorial will follow, to guide you through the installation.
 ---
+### YouTube tutorial:
+  -comming soon

 ## 📥 Download Links
 **Client (Windows 💻)**